olafurjohannsson/olafurjohannsson/README.md

 ### Hi there 👋

-# I'm Ólafur Aron Jóhannsson
+I'm Ólafur Aron Jóhannsson, a Software Engineer

-# Senior Software Engineer

 - I’m currently working at Tern Systems, developing software systems for Air Traffic Control
 - What i mainly use for work is C++, Qt/QML, OpenGL, Python and JavaScript